Linear fractional relative risk aversion: Introduction

 Last, we show that our application to monopolistic competition based on directly additive preferences can be extended to the case of implicitly additive preferences.
 The LFRRA family of utility functions allows us to treat these two types of preferences in a unified manner and to explore various parametric specifications that are not covered by Zhelobodko et al.~(2012).
-Furthermore, by replacing the Lambert $W$ function in Behrens et al.~(2014, 2017, 2020) with our generalized version, one can incorporate the LFRRA family of utility functions into general equilibrium models \`a la Dixit and Stiglitz (1977) and Melitz (2003).
-This will make the quantitative analysis of monopolistic competition models more flexible in various fields of economics.
+We further extend the LFRRA family to include non-linear fractional forms and show that the associated utility functions can also be expressed in terms of the Gauss hypergeometric functions.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:LFRRA} introduces the LFRRA, characterizes the family of utility functions satisfying the LFRRA using the Gauss hypergeometric functions, and discusses a wide range of special cases.
 Section~\ref{sec:mc} embeds the LFRRA family of utility functions into a monopolistic competition model with heterogeneous firms, derives the inverse markup function in terms of the generalized Lambert $W$ function, and provides properties of markups, prices, and quantities.
 Section~\ref{sec:fit} takes the LFRRA family to data, provides estimates of our key parameters $\{\alpha, \beta, \sigma\}$, and detects which sectors display increasing, decreasing, or constant RRA.
-Section~\ref{sec:extensions} shows that our monopolistic competition analysis can be extended to the case of implicitly additive preferences.
+In Section~\ref{sec:extensions}, we apply our monopolistic competition analysis to the case of implicitly additive preferences and extend the LFRRA family to include non-linear fractional forms.
 Finally, Section~\ref{sec:conclusion} concludes.